 1. Typing

-The keyboard is one of the main ways we talk to our computers, so learning to type well really matters.
-It sounds basic, but typing quickly and accurately saves you a lot of time and frustration over the years.
+The keyboard is one of the main ways you talk to your computer, so learning to type well pays off every day.
+Quick, accurate typing saves you time and a lot of small frustrations.

 2. File Management

-Once you start using your computer, files pile up fast.
-Photos, documents, downloads, and music can quickly turn into a messy jumble.
+Once you start using your computer, files pile up quickly.
+Photos, documents, downloads, and music can turn into a messy jumble in no time.
 Good file management keeps everything easy to find.

 I learned this the hard way.
-Early on, I saved everything to my desktop until it was buried in icons.
-Finding one file felt like a treasure hunt.
-After I built a few simple folders, that stress disappeared for good.
+Early on, I saved everything to my desktop until it was buried in icons, and finding one file felt like a treasure hunt.
+A few simple folders fixed that for good.

 Must Read: Benefits of Keeping Your Desktop Organized